Golf-Smith takes three-shot lead into final round at Australian PGA Championship | Sports-Games

 Three bogeys on the front nine were followed by bogeys on the 14th and 16th for the Australian, who partially recovered with two successful birdie putts in his last two holes.
 China's Liu Yanwei shot a 70 to move up to joint second on eight-under with Japan's Masahiro Kawamura, three strokes off the lead.

-Australia's two-time winner Adam Scott struggled to a three-over 74 to sit tied for 39th.
+Australia's two-times winner Adam Scott struggled to a three-over 74 to sit tied for 39th.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)